msqd/harp/docs/apps/proxy/events.rst

 Events
 ======

-The ``procy`` application dispatches event arount the lifecycle of transactions and their associated messages (incoming requests, outgoing responses, etc.).
+The ``proxy`` application dispatches event arount the lifecycle of transactions and their associated messages (incoming requests, outgoing responses, etc.).

 Proxy Events